 The COMMONS café, a quick-service eatery established by philanthropists Lois and Richard Nicotra through a personal gift of more than $1.4 million, donates 100% of its net profits in scholarship grants so patrons can fulfill the café’s motto to “Eat Good.
 Do Good.”
 In a little more than two years, the café has awarded nearly $363,010 in scholarships and grants.
 Recognized as having one of the “Best Burgers on Staten Island”, the café’s menu was carefully crafted with both signature items and healthier options.

 The COMMONS café also hosts ‘Community Days’, during which local nonprofit organizations host fundraising events at the café.
 The host group receives 100% of the net profits generated during their event, with most events generating nearly $2,000.
-The café offers delivery and a full catering menu; nonprofit organizations can earn 100% of the net profit from their catering order.
+The café offers a full catering menu with free delivery; nonprofit organizations can earn 100% of the net profit from their catering order.

 This unique café is born from the Nicotras’ love of food and philanthropy.
 They opened their first Everything Yogurt store in 1976 in the Wall Street area of Manhattan, expanding the business to more than 250 franchises nationally and internationally over the next few years.
 In 2003, they sold Everything Yogurt.
 Nationally recognized as an expert in shopping center and food court development, Richard has been honored for his business acumen throughout his career and has served as a national consultant to restaurants and real estate developers for more than three decades.